Upstart (NASDAQ:UPST) Issues Q2 2022 Earnings Guidance

 Upstart (NASDAQ:UPST – Get Rating) updated its second quarter 2022 earnings guidance on Monday.
 The company provided EPS guidance of $0.29-$0.31 for the period, compared to the consensus EPS estimate of $0.54.
 The company issued revenue guidance of $295.00 million-$305.00 million, compared to the consensus revenue estimate of $334.81 million.Upstart also updated its FY 2022 guidance to EPS.

-In other news, CEO Dave Girouard sold 83,333 shares of the stock in a transaction on Friday, April 1st.
-The shares were sold at an average price of $108.39, for a total value of $9,032,463.87.
-Following the transaction, the chief executive officer now owns 87,114 shares of the company’s stock, valued at approximately $9,442,286.46.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-Also, General Counsel Alison Nicoll sold 7,500 shares of the company’s stock in a transaction on Wednesday, May 4th.
-The shares were sold at an average price of $89.62, for a total transaction of $672,150.00.
-Following the completion of the sale, the general counsel now directly owns 186,367 shares of the company’s stock, valued at approximately $16,702,210.54.
+In other Upstart news, CEO Dave Girouard sold 83,333 shares of Upstart stock in a transaction on Friday, April 1st.
+The stock was sold at an average price of $108.39, for a total value of $9,032,463.87.
+Following the completion of the transaction, the chief executive officer now owns 87,114 shares in the company, valued at approximately $9,442,286.46.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, General Counsel Alison Nicoll sold 7,500 shares of Upstart stock in a transaction on Wednesday, March 2nd.
+The shares were sold at an average price of $146.64, for a total value of $1,099,800.00.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 207,708 shares of company stock valued at $21,254,868.
-18.87% of the stock is currently owned by insiders.
+Insiders have sold a total of 208,308 shares of company stock valued at $20,564,172 in the last 90 days.
+18.87% of the stock is owned by corporate insiders.

-A number of large investors have recently added to or reduced their stakes in the business.
+Institutional investors and hedge funds have recently modified their holdings of the business.
 Bank Julius Baer & Co.
-Ltd Zurich bought a new stake in shares of Upstart during the fourth quarter valued at approximately $26,000.
-American International Group Inc. lifted its stake in Upstart by 240.4% in the third quarter.
-American International Group Inc. now owns 885 shares of the company’s stock worth $280,000 after acquiring an additional 625 shares during the period.
-Salem Investment Counselors Inc. lifted its position in shares of Upstart by 50.0% during the fourth quarter.
-Salem Investment Counselors Inc. now owns 1,050 shares of the company’s stock valued at $159,000 after buying an additional 350 shares during the last quarter.
-Covestor Ltd lifted its position in shares of Upstart by 3,345.2% during the first quarter.
-Covestor Ltd now owns 1,068 shares of the company’s stock valued at $117,000 after buying an additional 1,037 shares during the last quarter.
-Finally, Guggenheim Capital LLC lifted its position in shares of Upstart by 132.2% during the fourth quarter.
-Guggenheim Capital LLC now owns 1,781 shares of the company’s stock valued at $269,000 after buying an additional 1,014 shares during the last quarter.
-Institutional investors and hedge funds own 59.65% of the company’s stock.
+Ltd Zurich acquired a new stake in shares of Upstart in the 4th quarter valued at $26,000.
+SkyView Investment Advisors LLC acquired a new stake in shares of Upstart in the 1st quarter valued at $45,000.
+Covestor Ltd increased its stake in shares of Upstart by 3,345.2% in the 1st quarter.
+Covestor Ltd now owns 1,068 shares of the company’s stock valued at $117,000 after buying an additional 1,037 shares during the period.
+Geneos Wealth Management Inc. increased its stake in shares of Upstart by 62.6% in the 1st quarter.
+Geneos Wealth Management Inc. now owns 1,145 shares of the company’s stock valued at $124,000 after buying an additional 441 shares during the period.
+Finally, Salem Investment Counselors Inc. increased its stake in shares of Upstart by 38.6% in the 1st quarter.
+Salem Investment Counselors Inc. now owns 1,455 shares of the company’s stock valued at $159,000 after buying an additional 405 shares during the period.
+Hedge funds and other institutional investors own 59.65% of the company’s stock.

 Upstart Holdings, Inc operates a cloud- based artificial intelligence (AI) lending platform in the United States.
 The company's platform aggregates consumer demand for loans and connects it to its network of the company's AI- enabled bank partners.
 Its platform connects consumers, banks, and institutional investors through a shared AI lending platform.